onives/onives/README.md

 - 👋 Hi,안녕 !
 I’m Olive Nives Nameere.
 A self-taught lady dev.
 It's nice to meet you!
 - ..
 My friends call me Nives.
 Outside coding/work, I love to dance (Afro-Latin to be more specific) and watch series especially kdramas.
+- I have built full stack apps with React.js, Express.js, CSS, MongoDB
-- 👀 I’m interested in becoming a MERN developer, for now.
+- 👀 I’m interested in testing your applications, both Mobile and Web.
-- 🌱 I’m currently learning Test Automation, React.js, Redux, Node.js and I'm in love with them 💞️ Not to worry, I have a big heart & there's extra room for more technologies :)
+- 🌱 I’m currently learning Test Automation with selenium and I'm in love with it 💞️ Not to worry, I have a big heart & there's extra room for more technologies :)
+- Soon diving into Appium, Cypress and TestNG.
 - 📫 You can DM me on my social media platforms if you would like to work with me or become friends.
 - Twitter: @nives_ _olive or LinkedIn @Olive Nives Nameere.
 You can also send me an email on nameere.olive@gmail.com